openminted/omtd-standalone-setup/README.md

 The omtd-standalone-setup script builds the OpenMinTeD (https://openminted.eu) workflow execution backend for a single host.
-This script facilitates the local installation and execution of the OpenMinTeD software stack and on a user's own infrastructure.
+This script facilitates the local installation and execution of the OpenMinTeD workflow infrastructure stack and on a user's own infrastructure.

+This script installs two separate Galaxy deployments (editor and executor) on two separate postgresql databases.
+It also exports the data and tools directories of the Executor deployment with NFS (the tools directory of the editor is also internally linked to the Executor tools directory).
+The Galaxy deployments can be accessible through an automatically setup apache2 proxy, although this option is switched off by default.

 ## Requirements